-And now, here is my FREE gift to you!
+And now, here is a FREE gift for you

-Do you want to make quicker, better decisions, motivated by intuition, courage and love?
-If so, download my free ebook Stronger Than Circumstances: 3 Proven Ways to Overcome Fear, Limitations, and Procrastination to Overcome Your Dreams.
+To hone in and practice making better decisions in all areas of your life, I’d like you to read my eBook, Stronger Than Circumstances: 3 Proven Ways to Overcome Fear, Limitations, and Procrastination to Overcome Your Dreams.

-In this ebook, you’ll discover how to overcome old, restrictive thoughts and patterns – and tap into the power within you to move confidently in the direction of your dreams.
+In it, you’ll discover how to overcome old, restrictive thoughts and patterns – and tap into the power within you to move confidently in the direction of your dreams.

-You’ll also learn the 3 habits that often sabotage your progress, and exactly how to re-pattern your thinking for success greater than you could have ever imagined!
+You’ll also learn exactly how to re-pattern your thinking for success greater than you could have ever imagined!